buntagonalprism/trapa-infrastructure/Readme.md

     1. Create github environment through settings: https://github.com/buntagonalprism/trapa-infrastructure/settings/environments
     2. Add a protection rule to the environment to require a review.
 This will allow manual validation of the terraform plan before applying the configuration change
 3. Configure service account for github actions to authenticate to Google Cloud Platform
-    1. Create a service account for the with "owner" permissions so that terraform can perform all management actions https://console.cloud.google.com/iam-admin/serviceaccounts
+    1. Create a service account for the with the following permissions so that terraform can perform all management actions https://console.cloud.google.com/iam-admin/serviceaccounts
+        - Owner: This permission is required to deploy and manage resources with Terraform
+        - Service Account Token Creator: This permission is required to get access tokens which can be used to authenticate with Google Artifact registry in application deployment pipelines.
+Ideally the application deployment pipelines would have their own service account with only this permission, or even better we'd use Workflow Identity Management instead.
     2. Create a "JSON" key type for the service account by selecting the "Manage Keys" under the actions of the new service account
     3. Remove all newlines from the secret JSON file - see here for reason https://github.com/google-github-actions/auth/blob/main/docs/TROUBLESHOOTING.md#aggressive-replacement
     4. Create a Github actions secret `<ENV>_GOOGLE_SERVICE_ACCOUNT_KEY` at the repository level (i.e. not within an environment): https://github.com/buntagonalprism/trapa-infrastructure/settings/secrets/actions